LRT Line 6: Rolling stock

-The line will use electric multiple units that will be powered through overhead lines, but the type of the rolling stock used remains unspecified.
-In the 2015 study, Line 6 trains will use electrification, similar to LRT Line 1 as well as some light rail and light rapid transit systems used overseas.
-The trainsets will also be arranged into a four-car formation reflective of newer-generation light rail vehicles (LRVs) used on Line 1.
-The use of the term "commuter rail" for the rolling stock made it ambiguous as to whether or not the line will use LRVs or high-capacity trainsets.
+The line would use electric multiple units powered through overhead lines, although the rolling stock type remains unspecified.
+In the 2015 study, Line 6 trains were proposed to use electrification, similar to LRT Line 1 and some light rail and light rapid transit systems used overseas.
+The trainsets would be arranged in four-car formations, similar to newer-generation light rail vehicles (LRVs) used on Line 1.
+The use of the term "commuter rail" for the rolling stock made it unclear whether the line would use LRVs or high-capacity trainsets.

-In the 2019 proposal, it is also left unspecified as to use LRVs or rapid transit trainsets.
-The project proposes to use a single-articulated, six-axle, standard floor car type with eight passenger doorways (four on each side).
-Vehicles will be capable of multiple unit operations. consisting of up to four cars with a total length of 100 m, while each end of the car will be equipped with an operator's position.
-Each car will have a passenger capacity of 347 and an operating speed ranging from 35 to 70 km/h.
-An automated guideway transit was also given as an option for Line 6D in the 2020 Japanese study presented by METI.
-The 2020 study also recommended the use of 4-car trainsets as with the 2015 proposal.
-The 2020 study also made allowances for coupling two trains into 8-car sets.
-The maximum passenger capacity of the trainsets is at 300 per car or 1,200 people per set.
+The 2019 proposal also left unspecified whether the line would use LRVs or rapid transit trainsets.
+It described a single-articulated, six-axle, standard-floor car type with eight passenger doorways, four on each side.
+Vehicles would be capable of multiple-unit operations of up to four cars with a total length of 100 m, while each end of the car would be equipped with an operator's position.
+Each car would have a passenger capacity of 347 and an operating speed ranging from 35 to 70 km/h.

+An automated guideway transit system was also given as an option for Line 6D in the 2020 Japanese study presented by METI.
+The study also recommended the use of four-car trainsets, as in the 2015 proposal, and allowed for coupling two trains into eight-car sets.
+The maximum passenger capacity of the trainsets would be 300 per car, or 1,200 people per set.
 In comparison, the LRTA 13000 class has a maximum capacity of 1,388 passengers.
-The use of the AGT, light rail vehicles, or heavy rail trainsets is currently under assessment by NEDA.
+The use of AGT, light rail vehicles, or heavy rail trainsets is under assessment by NEDA.

 Station design

-The 2020 study recommends that the line will use island platforms due to its compact size and costs less to construct.
-The design for the elevated stations will be based on the Yurikamome automated guideway transit system in Tokyo.
-All elevated stations will feature eki-naka (ja) commercial development.
-Three stations would be grade-separated by embankment instead of being fully-elevated stations through a viaduct.
+The 2020 study recommends that the line use island platforms because of their compact size and lower construction cost.
+The design of the elevated stations would be based on the Yurikamome automated guideway transit system in Tokyo.
+All elevated stations would feature eki-naka (ja) commercial development.

+Three stations would be grade-separated by embankment instead of being fully elevated stations on a viaduct.
 These are San Nicolas, Daang Hari, and Alabang stations.
-This is because these stations will be built over private property.
-Lake Front station of Line 6C will also be built partially underground due to the conflicting pillars of the Metro Manila Skyway Sucat exit ramp.
-Other than these four stations, the line shall be built with a viaduct.
+These stations would be built over private property.
+Lake Front station on Line 6C would also be built partially underground due to conflicts with the pillars of the Metro Manila Skyway Sucat exit ramp.
+Except for these four stations, the line would be built on a viaduct.